cms-sw/cms-bot/pullRequestTesting.md

     You can write a list of pull request numbers separated by commas.
   - If you want to set manually all the parameters you can run the tests directly with [ib-any-integration](https://cmssdt.cern.ch/jenkins/job/ib-any-integration)

+## Pull Request Comparisons

+For information about the comparisons see [Pull Request Comparisons](pullRequestComparisons.html)